simplesamlphp/simplesamlphp-module-webauthn/README.md

 You can disable the module by default by setting default_enable = false.
-You can then enable WebAuthn second-factor authentication for individual users by adding them with status "FIDO2Enabled" to the `userstatus` table.
+You can then enable WebAuthn second-factor authentication for individual users by adding them with status "FIDO2Enabled" to the `userstatus` table or if you don't want to use the `userstatus` table, you can send an attribute whose name is stored in `attrib_toggle` for this.

-If the module is enabled by default, you can selectively disable WebAuthn second-factor authentication by adding the username with status FIDO2Disabled to the `userstatus` table.
+If the module is enabled by default, you can selectively disable WebAuthn second-factor authentication by adding the username with status FIDO2Disabled to the `userstatus` table or if you don't want to use the `userstatus` table, you can send an attribute whose name is stored in `attrib_toggle` for this.

 Limitations / Design Decisions
 ------------------------------